nikolinass/jobboard/README.md

-Simple job board made using RoR and user model auth with Devise
+Simple Ruby on Rails Job Board with Device user model and auth